No-arbitrage of second kind in countable markets with proportional transaction costs: Elementary properties of and

-which concludes the proof by comparing with \reff{eq: normal cone}. \ep \vs2 \begin{Lemma} Let $C$ be a cone in the Banach space $E$ and suppose that $f_0$ is an interior point of the dual cone $C'.$ Then, there exists $ a >0$ such that for all $x, y \in E$
+which completes the proof by comparing with (\ref{eqnormalcone}). \end{pf} \begin{Lemma} Let $C$ be a cone in the Banach space $E$, and suppose that $f_0$ is an interior point of the dual cone $C'$.
+Then, there exists $ a >0$ such that for all $y \in E$